joshuafinch/Personal-Website/content/post/multiple-configurations.md

 We're going to take a look at creating multiple configurations for our application, and then using schemes to point at each of the different configurations.

-If you haven't checked out my [previous blog post](/app-with-multiple-environments/) on multiple environments, i'd suggest taking a look at that first, as this will be directly building upon some of the concepts shown in there.
+If you haven't checked out my {{< link relref="app-with-multiple-environments" text="previous blog post" >}} on multiple environments, i'd suggest taking a look at that first, as this will be directly building upon some of the concepts shown in there.

 ## Creating configurations